sindresorhus/sindresorhus.github.com/_apps/dato.md

 It's already supported.
 Just add your Google calendars to the Calendar app and then enable the calendars in the Dato preferences.

+#### How can I customize the menu bar date and time format?

+If you just want to toggle a certain component, like date or time, use the checkboxes in the “General” preferences.

+If you want something more custom, go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, you can specify a [datetime pattern](https://nsdateformatter.com).

+For example, you could display the full month name, the year, or the day of the year.

-#### How can I show the date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format?
+#### How can I show the menu bar date and time in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) format?

 Go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, write `YYYY-MM-DD  hh:mm:ss`.

+#### How can I open a calendar event in my favorite calendar app (Fantastical, BusyCal, etc.) instead of the built-in Calendar app?

+Dato uses the system default calendar app.
+To change the default calendar app, open the built-in Calendar app, open “Preferences…”, and in the “Default calendar app” preference, select the app you want.

+Dato supports opening calendar events directly in Calendar, Fantastical, BusyCal, and Google Calendar (web).
+For other apps, Dato will just open the app.

 #### How can I make my calendar refresh more often?

-Open the Calendar app, open its "Preferences", go to the "Accounts" tab, choose the relevant calendar service in the left sidebar, and then change the "Refresh Calendars" preference.
-Ideally, it should be set to "Push", but not all services support that, like Google.
+Open the Calendar app, open its “Preferences”, go to the “Accounts” tab, choose the relevant calendar service in the left sidebar, and then change the “Refresh Calendars” preference.
+Ideally, it should be set to “Push”, but not all services support that, like Google.

 #### Where can I find the changelog?